vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 - making API calls
 - committing or dispatching mutations or actions with a `Vuex` store
 - testing interaction

+There are more complete examples showing such tests in the `vue-test-utils` [guides](https://vue-test-utils.vuejs.org/en/guides/).

 `vue-test-utils` and the enormous JavaScript ecosystem provides plenty of tooling to facilitate almost 100% test coverage.
 Unit tests are only one part of the testing pyramid, though.
 Some other types of tests include e2e (end to end) tests, and snapshot tests.
 Unit tests are the smallest and most simple of tests - they make assertions on the smallest units of work, isolating each part of a single component.